-Travel curbs aimed at COVID variant tighten across the world
+Australia confirms 2 omicron cases as travel curbs tighten

 “We have not detected it yet, but when you have a virus that is showing this degree of transmissibility ... it almost invariably is ultimately going to go essentially all over,” Fauci said on NBC television.

-In Australia, the New South Wales health department said Sunday that urgent genomic testing was being done on samples taken from two passengers who arrived in Sydney from southern Africa the day before and tested positive on arrival.

-The department said the travelers were from one of nine African countries that are now required to quarantine in a hotel upon arrival in Sydney.
+In Australia, the New South Wales health department said the infected travelers were from one of nine African countries that are now required to quarantine in a hotel upon arrival in Sydney.
 The countries are South Africa, Lesotho, Botswana, Zimbabwe, Mozambique, Namibia, Eswatini, Malawi and the Seychelles.

 New Zealand’s COVID-19 Response Minister Chris Hipkins said the island nation was taking a precautionary approach.
 From late Sunday, only New Zealand citizens from nine African countries will be allowed entry to New Zealand, and they will be required to spend two weeks in a quarantine hotel run by the military.